Reinforcement Learning with Generalizable Gaussian Splatting: Related work

 \subsection{3D Scene Representation: Implicit and Explicit Way}

 Traditional methods that directly optimize explicit 3D geometries, such as mesh \cite{liuGeneralDifferentiableMesh2020}, voxel\cite{ sitzmannDeepvoxelsLearningPersistent2019} and point cloud\cite{qi2017pointnet}.
 These representations use unified primitives to describe 3D structures.
 However, they cannot effectively describe detailed local geometries due to the limited resolutions.
-If one adopts explicit representations to describe details, this will lead to large memory consumption.
 Recently the use of networks for implicitly representing scenes has prevailed \cite{sitzmannDeepvoxelsLearningPersistent2019, tancikFourierFeaturesLet2020}.
 Among them, the Neural Radiance Field (NeRF)\cite{mildenhall2021nerf} attracts the most attention.
 Recent studies have employed NeRF for various purposes, including dynamic reconstruction \cite{yan2023nerf, cao2023hexplane}, physical reasoning \cite{wang2024physical}, and reinforcement learning \cite{ze2023gnfactor, shim2023snerl, driess2022reinforcement}.
 More recently, \cite{kerbl20233d} proposed the 3D Gaussian Splatting to realize a remarkable rendering speed and high-quality 2D images by combining the advantages of both implicit and explicit representations.